 Because articles authored on PubPub are not static documents, you are not limited to only images but can also include animated gifs and videos.
 Animated gifs are useful for showing how a user might interact with your software or design.
 Videos can provide an excellent means of showing complex results such as CFD or FEA simulations or other design features.

-You can create an account and begin drafting your article here.
+You can create an account and begin drafting your article right away!

 Peer review should be part of a public, collaborative process.
 Evaluation of research shouldn’t stop simply because an article has ‘passed’ traditional peer review and become part of the published record.
 We feel that the goal of peer review should be to improve the writing and content of a manuscript for public consumption.
 Further, open peer review makes the process more transparent.
 Therefore, reviews submitted here should be constructive in nature and address ways in which the manuscript could be improved and scientific and methodological soundness rather than addressing subjective determinations of 'impact,' 'novelty' or 'interest'.